PottierLoic/VBoy/ROADMAP.md

 # Roadmap

+Find a way to stop repeating cpu.pc++ for every casxe, maybe put it in the respecting functions ?

 Rename / rework the instructions file, specifically the struct / enum part.
 Naming is really bad and lead to missunderstandings.